na-na-hi/renget/archive/pashatehink.md

 ->![Rentry?
 In 2023?](https://files.catbox.moe/4zxsfh.gif)<-
 !!! note haha numbers go up
 ***
-Welcome to my rentry of bots.
-Almost every card that I make is an experimental one (not in the grand sense of things, just some details that I test for myself), even if you, {{user}}, don't notice it.
-Every AI generated pic was made by me, and no, I won't share prompts because I lost them.
+Hello, and welcome.
+You can just call me Pasha.
 Yes, the CharacterHUB nickname has a typo in it.
 Yes, it's also in the name of this rentry.

 Relevant resources:
 https://www.chub.ai/users/pashatehink